 Pests are more likely to attack a stressed plant than a healthy plant.
-A few insect pests are normal and not cause for concern but if you get a more severe pest infestation, it means something in your garden or locale has become severely out of balance.
+A few insect pests are normal and not a cause for concern but if you get a more severe pest infestation, it means something in your garden or locale has become severely out of balance.
 Talk to a nursery or garden center professional to help identify exactly which type of pest you are dealing with and how best to treat them.
 For instance, there are organic pest controls that can help you control them and restore your plants to a healthy state.

 Of all the things that contribute to a plant’s health, the soil is the most important.
 The good news is unlike temperature or precipitation, you can cultivate healthy soil by adding organic matter or fertilizer and trying to avoid disrupting the soil as much as possible (no rototilling!).

 You have to invest time and effort to keep your garden healthy and free of disease and pests.
 It’s as simple as keeping things neat and tidy – removing fallen leaves, pulling weeds, completely removing dead or diseased plants, etc. A little work in the off-season can help keep plants healthy all year round.

 First, research what grows best in your area.
 Start with what you love and then consider what grows best in your zone, and finally, your specific yard, in terms of sun exposure, water usage, etc. Any nursery or garden center professional can help you think through what will thrive in your space.

 This can be a more complicated question than it seems.
 If planted too close together, the long-term health of a plant can be compromised.
 A nursery or garden center professional can help you answer and think through these questions to ensure you have as healthy and viable a garden as possible.

 As a general rule, fall and spring are the best seasons in which to plant most types of plants.
 The conditions and type of soil are also factors.
 Read up on the conventional wisdom of planting in your region, your soil type, and your climate.